-- All records necessary for business reasons will be retained for a period of time that will reasonably assure their availability when needed; - All records required to be developed and retained to document or support the company's compliance with applicable federal, state, and local laws and regulations will be developed and retained for the required periods; - All records not necessary for legal or business purposes will be destroyed to reduce the high cost of space, equipment, and

-- personnel necessary to store, organize, and handle the vast number of records when retention is no longer required; - Privacy and security of records will be protected; - Destruction of records will take place in compliance with standard procedures, in order to avoid any inference that any record was destroyed in anticipation of a specific problem; and - All destruction procedures will be suspended when a record or group of records are placed on legal hold, which is described below.
+- + All records necessary for business reasons will be retained for a period of time that will reasonably assure their availability when needed; - + All records required to be developed and retained to document or support the company's compliance with applicable federal, state, and local laws and regulations will be developed and retained for the required periods; - + All records not necessary for legal or business purposes will be destroyed to reduce the high cost of space, equipment, and personnel necessary to store, organize, and handle the vast number of records when retention is no longer required; - + Privacy and security of records will be protected; - + Destruction of records will take place in compliance with standard procedures, in order to avoid any inference that any record was destroyed in anticipation of a specific problem; and - + All destruction procedures will be suspended when a record or group of records are placed on legal hold, which is described below.

 A current version of C.H.
 Robinson's Records Retention Schedule is available on the Legal Department's WorkNet portal.
-Please refer to the country specific retention policy where applicable.